hawesie/oxnet-science/README.md

 ## Downloading the Code and Data

-The Python notebook and data for this exericse is stored in this [Git repository](https://github.com/hawesie/oxnet-21-science).
+The Python notebook and data for this exercise is stored in this [Git repository](https://github.com/hawesie/oxnet-21-science).
 To download the code you can use the following link to download a zip file: [https://github.com/hawesie/oxnet-21-science/archive/main.zip](https://github.com/hawesie/oxnet-21-science/archive/main.zip).

 You should extract the file you downloaded into the location in your Python environment where you plan to work on it.
 This will create a folder structure containing a `data` folder and a `notebooks` folder.
 You should open `notebooks/robot_navigation_statistics.ipynb` in your Jupyter notebook editor.